mtj0928/key-value-storage/Sources/KeyValueStorage/Documentation.docc/Documentation.md

 ## Overview

-`KeyValueStorage` is a wrapper of UserDefaults.
-The package is developed based on the following three concepts.
+`KeyValueStorage` is developed based on the following three concepts:
-1. **Type-safe:** You can read and write common types such as `Int` and `String` and your custom types in type-safe manner.
+1. **Type-safety:** You can read and write common types such as `Int` and `String` and your custom types in a type-safe manner.
-2. **Injectable:** You can easily change the backend where values are stored to any UserDefaults or InMemoryStorage.
+2. **Injectable Backend:** You can easily change the backend storage where values are stored to any ` UserDefaults` or ` InMemoryStorage`.
-3. **Observable:** `KeyValueStorage` supports Observation, AsyncSequence and Publisher of Combine.
+3. **Observable Changes:** `KeyValueStorage` supports Observation, AsyncSequence, and Publisher of Combine.

 ### Example
 First, define your keys corresponding to values you want to read and write.